 Sloss was a wireless technician, part of the ground crew in RAF Pathfinder 83 Squadron.
-On 18th June 1943, Sloss was an observer on board Avro Lancaster I ED439 OL-N when it crashed at Highgate Farm, Swaton, Lincolnshire.
+On 18th June 1943, Sloss was an observer on Avro Lancaster I ED439 OL-N when it crashed at Highgate Farm, Swaton, Lincolnshire.
 He was 19 years old.

 The Lancaster’s pilot was Australian Flight Sergeant Max Kieran Cummings.
 They were new to RAF 83 Squadron at RAF Wyton, Cambridgeshire.
 Recently posted from RAF 467 Squadron at RAF Bottesford, Leicestershire, they completed a night raid on Cologne, Germany, the previous night.